YanagiOrigami/Frontier-CS/README.md

 ## Submitting Results

-We release partial test cases for local development and debugging.
-To get your solutions evaluated on the full test suite and included in the leaderboard, submit following the instructions in [SUBMIT.md](SUBMIT.md).
+We release partial test cases so you can develop and debug locally.
+For full evaluation and leaderboard inclusion, submit your solutions to qmang@berkeley.edu, or wenhao.chai@princeton.edu, or zhifei.li@berkeley.edu following the instructions in [SUBMIT.md](SUBMIT.md).

 ## Acknowledgments